 Once you see their potty signs, you need to take them to their potty area right away.
 You need to reward and say your command at the right time, almost right away.
 Otherwise, they will have trouble associating the behavior, your command, and the reward.

-To reward your Border Collie, you can use a treat or a toy.
+To reward your Border Collie, you can use a toy or a treat.
 Not all dogs get motivated by food, so you need to figure out what works for your furry friend.

 If you use a treat, make sure to pick a specific one and only use that for potty training.
 Do not use it for teaching them other commands.